 Select the source you wish to import from, and the next set of options will appear.

-The first time you import from Meetup or Facebook, you’ll be prompted to enter some information which allows Event Aggregator to “talk” to that source and accurately gather event data.
+The first time you import from Meetup, you’ll be prompted to enter some information which allows Event Aggregator to “talk” to that source and accurately gather event data.
 You connect to these sources from the New Import screen or by going to Events → Settings → APIs.

 The instructions for each application will be provided on the screen with direct links for where to find them.
-In both cases you’ll need to login to your account on the source website (Meetup.com or Facebook.com).
+You’ll need to login to your account on Meetup.com.

 Will this be a one-time, manual import of events, or a repeating import that runs on a schedule?
 This step allows you to choose the type of import you need.